LovelaceAcademy/Learn/_posts/2021-11-16-fungible-token-minting-guide.markdown

 FEE=$(cardano-cli transaction calculate-min-fee --tx-body-file fee_draft.txraw --tx-in-count 1 --tx-out-count 2 --witness-count 2 --testnet-magic 1097911063 --protocol-params-file protocol.json | egrep -o '[0-9]+')
 ```
 Following a similar approach in [Transactions: UTxO and Metadata
-](https://learn.lovelace.academy/getting-started/transactions-utxo-and-metadata/), we build a draft Tx with the same arguments to calculate the Tx fee captured in the `FEE` shell variable.
+](https://learn.lovelace.academy/getting-started/transactions-utxo-and-metadata/), we will build a draft Tx with the same arguments to calculate the Tx fee captured in the `FEE` shell variable.
 This time we are specifying additional arguments in the form of `--mint` and `--minting-script-file`.
-Also note the `--witness-count` of `2` when we calculate the fee which indicates that we need to sign it with both the source payment signing key and the policy key.
+Also note the `--witness-count` of `2` when we calculate the fee which indicates that we need to sign it with both the source payment key and the policy key.
 The most difficult part, however, is building the raw Tx with the correct `--mint` and `--tx-out` parameters.

 The format for `--mint` is `{new_custom_token_x_quantity} {policyid}.{asset_name_x}` with additional custom tokens concatenated with a `+`.
-In this case it is `--mint 1000 7cb31677481b1112db5aaa2acdffbe624d8195d416da8b788cb51f7c.LEARN + 1 7cb31677481b1112db5aaa2acdffbe624d8195d416da8b788cb51f7c.LA25` since they use the same multisig policy.
+In this case it is `--mint 1000 7cb31677481b1112db5aaa2acdffbe624d8195d416da8b788cb51f7c.4c4541524e + 1 7cb31677481b1112db5aaa2acdffbe624d8195d416da8b788cb51f7c.4c413235` since they use the same multisig policy.

-📝🔥 _**Burn** fungible tokens by using a negative quantity, e.g. `--mint -500 7cb31677481b1112db5aaa2acdffbe624d8195d416da8b788cb51f7c.LEARN`_
+📝🔥 _**Burn** fungible tokens by using a negative quantity, e.g. `--mint -500 7cb31677481b1112db5aaa2acdffbe624d8195d416da8b788cb51f7c.4c4541524e`_

 The format for `--tx-out` is `{address}+{lovelace_quantity}+{custom_token_quantity} {policyid}.{asset_name}` with any additional custom tokens concatenated afterwards.
 In our simple case the `--tx-in` UTxO does not include any custom tokens so it would contain exactly what is minted after the lovelace quantity.
 In some other cases (e.g. burning or accumulating custom tokens from other UTxOs) you will need to calculate the custom token quantities if they have been included with the `--tx-in` UTxOs.